 Action Plan: Allow student to drink a juice box or regular soda, eat glucose tablets or eat a snack from their emergency snack pack.
 Have student test their blood glucose level if they are able, and record their number.
-If no change in symptoms in 5 minutes, call 911 and have student repeat all of the above.
+If no change in symptoms in 15 minutes, call 911 and have student follow the directions of emergency personnel.